maddenp/iotaa/README.md

 Removing `--dry-run` and following the first phase of the demo tutorial in the previous section, the following succession of graph images are shown:

-- After first invocation, with cup and spoon added but blocked by missing (external) box of tea bags:
+- After the first invocation, with cup and spoon added but blocked by missing (external) box of tea bags:

 ![teatime-dry-run-image](img/teatime-1.svg)

-- After second invocation, with box of tea bags available, with hot water poured:
+- After the second invocation, with box of tea bags available, with hot water poured:

 ![teatime-dry-run-image](img/teatime-2.svg)

-- Third invocation, after tea has steeped and sugar has been added, showing final workflow state:
+- After the third invocation, when tea has steeped and sugar has been added, showing final workflow state:

 ![teatime-dry-run-image](img/teatime-3.svg)